2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 	*	**In Python, any immutable object (such as an integer, boolean, string, tuple) is hashable, meaning its value does not change during its lifetime.
-This allows Python to create a unique hash value to identify it, which can be used by dictionaries to track unique keys and sets to track unique values.
+This allows Python to create a unique hash value to identify it, which can be used by dictionaries to track unique keys and sets to track unique values as placeholders of keys.
 This is why Python requires us to use immutable datatypes for the keys in a dictionary.**

-The lists used in the code above are NOT immutable, and thus cannot be hashed and used as dictionary keys.
-Can you try modifying the datatype of the keys in the dictionary above to make the code run without errors?
-Hint: What other data structure can you use to store a sequence of values and is immutable?
+	*	**The lists used in the code above are NOT immutable, and thus cannot be hashed and used as dictionary keys.**
+	*	**Can you try modifying the datatype of the keys in the dictionary above to make the code run without errors ?
+		Hint: What other data structure can you use to store a sequence of values and is immutable?**

 # Correction for above code
 # Must use () in defining tuple as keys for the dict in here